 High Impact – Out In the Cold

 In addition, our circulatory system has a mind of its own.
 Arteries and veins act in concert with each other to create a balanced system of oxygen exchange.
 Problems, however, can occur with either of them.
-If there is a narrowing or blockage of the arteries a reduction in the transport of the blood to tissues can occur.
-In the veins, whose primary job is to carry blood back to the heart abnormalities can create congestion, back flow and reduce proper oxygen exchange.
+If there is a narrowing or blockage of the arteries, a reduction in transport of blood to tissues can occur.
+In the veins, whose primary job is to carry blood back to the heart, abnormalities can create congestion, back flow, and reduce proper oxygen exchange.

-Fortunately, there are diagnostic and treatment tools that can have a high impact to address both dysautonomia and intrinsic vascular disorders.
+Fortunately, there are diagnostic and treatment tools that can have a high impact in addressing both dysautonomia and intrinsic vascular disorders.
 Visit www.piedmontpmr.com.
 Let us help you formulate a high impact program of care that will help bring you out of the cold.